Chiltern Main Line: Heyday, decline and rationalisation

-The Paddington – Birmingham – Wolverhampton - Birkenhead fast service was sharply increased in frequency to up to 15 trains a day each way from the 1959–60 timetable to compensate for the withdrawal of most LMR trains during electrification of the WCML.
+The Paddington-Birmingham-Wolverhampton-Birkenhead fast service was increased sharply in frequency to up to 15 trains a day each way from the 1959–60 timetable to compensate for the withdrawal of most London Midlands Region trains during electrification of the WCML.
 For the same reason, the Chiltern line was used by many trains between Paddington and Birkenhead from 1965.

-All local trains were diverted to Marylebone in 1963 and operated by four-car Class 115 DMUs, and the main-line platforms at Greenford on the New North route between Old Oak Common and Northolt Junction were closed.
+All local trains were diverted to Marylebone in 1963 and operated by four-car Class 115 diesel multiple units (DMUs) and the main-line platforms at Greenford, on the New North route between Old Oak Common and Northolt Junction, were closed.

 After the GCR main line was closed between Calvert and Rugby Central in September 1966, some trains from the South Coast were diverted north of Banbury via the route.
 These became the forerunners of today's CrossCountry services between Birmingham and Bournemouth.

 On 6 March 1967, after completion of the WCML electrification, express trains from Paddington to Birmingham/Wolverhampton/Birkenhead were discontinued under The Reshaping of British Railways.
-The route was downgraded to secondary status, with all but one of the mainline services between London and Birmingham diverted via Oxford.
-In 1968 the line between Princes Risborough and Aynho Junction was reduced to single track, and only a basic two-hourly DMU service between Marylebone and Banbury remained serving Bicester.
-Through lines were removed from most of those stations which had them, such as Denham in 1965, Beaconsfield in 1973 and Gerrards Cross in 1989 and the relief lines were lifted between Lapworth and Tyseley.
-The tunnel between Birmingham Moor Street and Snow Hill closed on 2 March 1968.
-Local services from Leamington and Stratford terminated at Moor Street, and the remaining services from Paddington and the South Coast were diverted into New Street.
+The route was downgraded to secondary status, with all but one of the main-line services between London and Birmingham diverted via Oxford.
+In 1968, the line between Princes Risborough and Aynho Junction was reduced to single track and only a basic two-hourly DMU service between Marylebone and Banbury remained to serve Bicester.
+Through lines were removed from most of those stations which had them, including Denham in 1965, Beaconsfield in 1973 and Gerrards Cross in 1989; the relief lines were lifted between Lapworth and Tyseley.
+The tunnel between Birmingham Moor Street and Snow Hill was closed on 2 March 1968.
+Local services from Leamington and Stratford terminated at Moor Street; the remaining services from Paddington and the South Coast were diverted into New Street.
 Snow Hill closed completely, along with most of the line to Wolverhampton, on 4 March 1972.